Our Inheritance Tax Solicitors can help you maximise the amount you leave to your loved ones.

 Inheritance Tax Changes 2017

-In addition to the existing tax-free threshold of £325,000 – also known as the Nil-Rate Band - the government is introducing a Residential Nil-Rate Band (RNBR) for estates worth up to £2 million.
+In addition to the existing tax-free threshold of £325,000 – also known as the Nil-Rate Band - the government introduced a Residential Nil-Rate Band (RNBR) for estates worth up to £2 million.
 The RNBR will only apply when a home is being passed on to children or grandchildren and is being phased in yearly starting in the 2017/18 tax year:

 - 2017-18: £100,000